 The IPL procedure

 Your optometrist will start with a comprehensive eye assessment to diagnose the severity of the meibomian gland dysfunction and determine your skin type.
-The assessment guarantees an appropriate treatment action plan specially tailored for your particular dry eye case.

 Here’s how the IPL procedure works:

 - You remove makeup and other skin products from the skin.

 - Your eye doctor places IPL eye pads over the closed eyes and shields the eyes with protective goggles.

 - Your eye doctor applies conductive gel beneath the eyelid area.

 - You receives one full pass of the pulsed light with overlapping flashes that ensures even treatment of the eyelid area.

 - The doctor applies more conductive gel before performing a second pass.